 Monthly Archive: December Coll

-By Brendt Hyde, Mineralogy Technician
+Posting by Brendt Hyde, Mineralogy Technician

 The discovery of diamonds in the 1990’s marked a beginning for Canada’s first diamond mine, the Ekati Diamond Mine, located in the Northwest Territories.
 It also marked the beginning of the, still relatively young, diamond mining industry in Canada.